relateddigital/euromessage-android/README.md

             euroMobileManager.reportRead(intent.getExtras());
         }
     }

-   You may set notification color and transparent small icon with  :

-        euroMobileManager.setNotificationTransparentSmallIcon(android.R.drawable.star_off, getApplicationContext());
-        euroMobileManager.setNotificationColor("#d1dbbd");

-Please note: the notification color may not be displayed on all android models.

 ***Warning :***
 In some states, intent can be null, Please make sure that when you set reportRead intent to euromessage.